Skip to Content

 On this Page

-• be admitted to the Australian legal profession or hold a registration certificate as an Australian-registered foreign lawyer; and
+To practise law in Victoria, you must be admitted to the legal profession in Australia, or hold a registration certificate as an Australian-registered foreign lawyer.

 If you don’t hold a current practising certificate and you engage in legal practice, you will be committing as serious offence.
 For more information, see our Unqualified legal practice page.